This page was last updated: January 3rd, 2023

 We also provide the school vision screening for the county.
 We assess the vision of children aged between 4-5 years old within school.

-If you would like to refer a patient with suspected Wet Age-Related Macular degeneration, please use the Wet ARMD Rapid Access Form (downloads a Word document).
+If you would like to refer a patient with suspected Wet Age-related macular degeneration:

 As you enter the Tower Block, turn left, continue past reception and the friends cafe until the lifts are in front of you.
 Turn left and the Eye Unit is straight ahead.

 If you enter from the main hospital entrance, go past the cafe (on your right) and WH Smiths (on your left).
 Head to the end of the corridor and go down the stairs or take the lift to the ground floor.
 Go left and this will bring you to the Lloyds Pharmacy shop (on your left).
 Continue along this corridor, right to the end and then turn right to enter the Tower Block.
 The Eye Unit is on your right, just after the toilet and before you reach Tower reception.

 Find out more about coming to the Royal Cornwall Hospital.